CodeYourFuture/html-css-git-exercises/week-1/4-links-scripts/readme.md

 2. Add a `<script>` element that includes the `convertUrls.js` file in this exercise's directory.
 This should be placed at the end of the `<body>` element.
 3. When you are finished, use git to add, commit and push your changes.

-_Hint: When you are done, the messages should have the colors and layout like other exercises, and you should be able to click on the URLs ("http://") to go to them._
+_Hint: When you are done, the messages should have the colours and layout like other exercises, and you should be able to click on the URLs ("http://") to go to them._

 If you are having trouble, review the following information about including resources into an HTML page.